yuanyu90221/request-limit-server/README.md

 Need to know The real Request IP in Header's attribute

-2. Race condition for access the redis if we not use LUA to make sure the update request number operaction then this will happen when we make multiple update request number operations to redis at the same time
+2. Race condition for access the redis if we not use LUA to make sure the update request number operaction atomic then this will happen when we make multiple update request number operations to redis at the same time

 3. Learn LUA script